 (Above license courtesy of Larry Lang, Grandson of Charles Shoemaker) “This new-fangled stuff is a cinch.
 Soft cushions and control and two-way radio.
 Great stuff–but in those days if you could get a two-way look you were lucky.
 Not that I’m knocking present day flying.”
 “On the contrary, I think the men who are at the controls of planes today are so far ahead of those days there’s no comparison.
 A point I make though is this–aviation has bounded ahead from the days of the old pushers to the present luxury liners of the air.”
 “The type of man who sits at the controls is a trained type.
 He is a flying machine himself.
 And he has a co-pilot, if he doesn’t function right.”
 “I like flying.
 Always will.
 I haven’t flown myself in several years.
 Last big trip; I made was with the other Early Birds in the country who were invited by American Airlines to fly to New York to commemorate the 25th anniversary of the first air mail line last September.”
 Mr. Shoemaker follows closely the progress of aviation, believes firmly in its great future and theorizes that ships in the not-too-far-off will be as different as today’s are from yesterday’s.
 He concurs with the aviation prophet who recently predicted the plane of the future will be tailess and will carry scores of passengers on long-time flights.
 He feels the oceans will be conquered easily.
 And that weather conditions will lose their grip on consistency of flight.
 He sweeps back into the old days with a sigh.
 “I’m sitting here telling all about this stuff, but I won’t ever forget how close I came to not doing it.
 When I decided to quit the West Coast in 1912, I turned over my flying contract with Rutherford Page in Los Angeles.”
 “A few days later I pick up a paper and read where Page is killed racing Lincoln Beachey.
 Yeah, I’m an early bird all right, but I often thank my stars I wasn’t too early.”
 The Curtiss school was opened on October 20th for the 1911-1912 winter season.
 Among the new students were: Dunford, an Englishman; George Capitsini, a Greek Army Captain; J.G.
 Kaminski, Polish; a turbanned Mohan Singh; K. Takeshi from Japan; plus several Americans: William Hoff of San Francisco, S.C.
 Lewis of Chicago, J.B.
 McCalley of Harrisburg, Charles W. Shoemaker of Olean, New York, Lansing Callan, Carl Sjolander and Rutherford Page.
 Also, F.J.
 Terrill of Springfield, Mass; R.E.
 McMillan of Perry , Iowa; C.A.
 Gerlin of Centralia, Washington; and M.M.
 Stark of Vancouver, B.C.
 One of Curtiss’ early woman students, Julia Clark, would arrive later, along with several American military students.
 In a month McClaskey, Lewis, McCalley and Shoemaker qualified for their licenses.
 McClaskey even astonished Curtiss, by doing a series of figure eights, remaining in the air longer than any other graduate, and speeding more than a mile-a-minute!

-A 1930 photo of an Eaglerock Longwing at Maplehurst, with Archibald Schuyler in the rear seat and unknown woman in the front seat.
+A 1930 photo of an Eaglerock Longwing at Maplehurst, with Archibald Schuyler in the back seat.